-The building trades program at the Whiteface is open for boys in grades 10-12.
-This class is not open to girls
+The building trades program fieldhouse at the Whiteface is open for boys in grades 10-12. s not open to girls.

 There are 26 boys in both of the building trades classes.
 The talents of the boys varies.
 Each student is trained according to his individual talents.